SussexPsychologySoftware/Tutorials-and-Examples/README.md

 - SoPHIE Labs: https://www.sophielabs.com/help/videotutorial/ similar to Lab.js, has some features to make coding easier

 ### JavaScript
 You might want/need to code your experiments directly in JavaScript, which is likely what most of the options above are actually using under the hood (maybe WASM/WebGPU as well).
 Whilst achievable, this can be tricky, but note that JSPsych or PsychoJS are more than powerful and flexible enough for most experiments.
-If you would like to learn JavaScript to make an online experiment, see our tutorial here: .
+If you would like to learn JavaScript to make an online experiment, see our tutorial in the JavaScript folder of this repo: https://github.com/Sussex-Psychology-Software-Team/online-experiments/tree/main/JavaScript.
 For more general introductions consider https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps, or https://www.w3schools.com/js/default.asp.

 ## Hosting
 Once your experiment has been created, you need to put it online - to 'host' it on a server (i.e. a computer) somewhere so people can access it in their web browser.
 All of the GUIs listed above will handle this for you - although with PsychoPy you will need to go through their Pavlovia system, which is detailed below.